Gaiters: A Buyer’s Guide

 When I moved to the Northeast after a lifetime spent in the South, I was introduced to a new piece of outdoor clothing.
-I quickly discovered that gaiters were more than an accessory for winter outdoor recreation , at least not unless I wanted to end my day wearing wet socks and dragging sodden pants cuffs!
-Since then I have come to regard myself as true connoisseur of this particular piece of kit.
+I quickly discovered that gaiters were more than an accessory for winter outdoor recreation, at least not unless I wanted to end my day wearing wet socks and dragging sodden pants cuffs!
+Since then I have come to regard myself as true connoisseur of this particular piece of gear.

-Time was that there weren’t so much choices in gaiters as there was a choice: cotton duck or felted wool.
+Years ago, there weren’t so many choices in gaiters as there was a choice: cotton duck or felted wool.
 But things have changed, so much so that the options can be a little bewildering.
-What to do if you are looking to invest in your very first pair of gaiters, or to move up a class?
+What do you do if you are looking to invest in your very first pair of gaiters, or to move up a class?

 Gaiters come in three heights: ankle, mid-calf, and full length (which extend to knee).